-Employment of atmospheric scientists, including meteorologists is projected to grow 12 percent over the next ten years, faster than the average for all occupations.
+Employment of atmospheric scientists, including meteorologists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 New types of computer models have vastly improved the accuracy of forecasts and allowed atmospheric scientists to tailor forecasts to specific purposes.
 This should maintain, and perhaps increase, the need for atmospheric scientists working in private industry as businesses demand more specialized weather information.